Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Introduction

 Since then, a series of developments has taken place: \begin{itemize} \item The number of foreseen satellites has dramatically increased: McDowell currently lists 1\,766\,623 planned satellites\footnote{\url{https://www.planet4589.org/space/con/conlist.html} as of Feb.~2026}, dominated by SpaceX's Orbital Data Centers (one million satellites), E-Space's Cinnamon (over three hundred thousand satellites), and China's CTC-1 and -2 constellations (close to one hundred thousand satellites each), over a total of 33 large constellations.

 \item Satellite operators are now launching very large satellites, whose size is dominated by a large antenna enabling direct broadband communication with standard smartphones.
 For instance, AST SpaceMobile launched their ``BlueWalker'' prototypes with a 64~m$^2$ antenna and $V=0$--4~mag \citep[$V=1.4$ on average,][]{mallama+22}, and they are now deploying their ``BlueBird'' satellites with a 223~m$^2$ antenna. \citet{MallamaCole2025} report their brightness around $V_\mathrm{550~km} = 3.12$, i.e. $\sim 36 \times$ brighter than the recommended limit.
 Their apparent magnitudes \citep{ColeMallama2025} are in the 0--7 range, i.e. up to $660\times$ brighter than the recommended limit.
 Other operators are also considering launching large satellites.
-For instance, SpaceX's ``V3'', of which they plan to manufacture 5\,000 per year, is described as being ``each the size of roughly a 737 [Boeing plane]\footnote{https://uk.pcmag.com/networking/158321/elon-musk-outlines-ambitious-plan-to-produce-10k-starlink-satellites-per-year}.''.
-No magnitude measurement is available yet, but they could easily breach the $V>7$ limit. , XXX
+For instance, SpaceX's ``V3'', of which they plan to manufacture 5\,000 per year, is described as being ``each the size of roughly a 737 [Boeing plane]\footnote{\href{https://uk.pcmag.com/networking/158321/elon-musk-outlines-ambitious-plan-to-produce-10k-starlink-satellites-per-year}{PCmag.com}, retrieved Feb.~2026}''.
+No magnitude measurement is available yet, but they could easily breach the $V>7$ IAU recommendation \citep{IAUmag7}.

 \item A new type of constellation aims at providing reflected sunlight to specific locations during the night, either for direct illumination or to extend the working hours of solar power stations.
 For that purpose, Reflect~Orbital plans\footnote{\url{https://www.reflectorbital.com/}} to launch over 5000 satellites by 2030, providing light for 2~h per night, then over 50\,000 satellites by 2035, providing illumination ``24/7''.
 They indicate that the large mirror-like satellites would illuminate a region 5~km across.
 The exact specifications of the satellites are not yet available, but it is suggested the satellites could be $54\times54$~m, or $\sim 3000$~m$^2$.
 While Reflect~Orbital indicates that they will avoid directly illuminating observatories with the specular reflected sunlight beam, it is to be expected that the surface of the reflector will not be perfect, and that part of the light will be diffused.